RuhaoT/CS184_Final_Project_Report/docs/final_report.md

 The first shape we chose is the spider because it is the most complex and takes the longest to run, so we hope that we can spot significant improvement after implementing our machine-learning model.
 The second shape we chose is the 5x5x5 cube, since it was the simplest of them all and takes the shortest time to run.

 We gathered 66 different trials of spiders with an average run time of 15.9 minutes and an average trial of 277.7.
-We gathered 145 different trials of cubes with an average run time of 0.900 minutes.
+We gathered 145 different trials of cubes with an average run time of 0.900 minutes and an average trial of 8.9.
 Below are the graphs and the statistics:

 #### Cube